 The Hiring Process

 If you’re used to hiring people who live in the same city, it can be hard to imagine finding people who are halfway around the world.
 You can DIY, of course, and post your vacancy as remote to LinkedIn or some other job board, but you will still need to deal with the additional admin of taking on someone who lives in a different country.
 That’s where specialist recruitment agencies come in; they can take care of the HR aspects for you, and find you a remote candidate more quickly than regular hiring practices.
+Another benefit of working with an agency is the ability to optimize candidate qualities; you want to hire people with leadership traits for continuous improvement.

 Hiring overseas got a bad name back in the 90’s when the practice first started, because it was motivated by financial decisions.
 Call centre jobs and even IT jobs were outsourced to other countries because the bottom line looked better that way.
 Unfortunately, not all outsourcing worked well, and for many managers the memories of projects gone awry still linger.